Community Greeter / "Castle Security"

 Art & Play Instructors

-Adventures in Cardboard is now looking to hire full-time, temporary Art & Play Instructors for our 2018 Summer Adventure Camps happening between June 11 and August 17th.
-Instructors will act as happy-go-lucky leaders of groups of kids between the ages of 8-15 as they transition through several art and play activities centered around live-action-role-playing games and fantasy storytelling.
+Adventures in Cardboard is now looking to hire full-time, seasonal Art & Play Instructors for our 2020 Summer Adventure Camps happening between June 8 and August 21.
+Instructors will act as happy-go-lucky leaders and coaches to groups of kids between the ages of 8-17 as they transition through several art and play activities centered around competitive live-action-role-playing games and fantasy storytelling.
 We work almost entirely outdoors in several regional parks across the metro area.

 Adventures in Cardboard is Low Structure, High-Design.
 We strive to create an atmosphere that is as far from “school” as possible.
 We strive to create a summer world of fun where, within safely defined boundaries, kids have the freedom to explore a range of activities on their own time (including the time to just sit and breath when necessary) while receiving invitations from staff and friends to engage in all sorts of creative play and storytelling.
 This play is both creative and imaginative, it is both theatrical and tactically competitive, it is oriented to both building community and building a legacy of shared stories.
 All of it is outside, all the time.